 Proper hygiene is important.
 After bowel movements, the anal area should be cleaned with absorbent cotton or plain soft tissue moistened with warm water or a commercial cleanser made specifically for hemorrhoids.
 People should avoid using soaps and premoistened wipes.

-Frequent dusting with nonmedicated cornstarch or talcum powder helps combat excess moisture.
+Frequent dusting with nonmedicated cornstarch helps combat excess moisture.

-Corticosteroid ointments (such as 1% hydrocortisone) often help relieve symptoms.
+Corticosteroid ointments (such as 1% hydrocortisone) often help relieve symptoms but should taken only for short periods of time or under a doctor's supervision.

 Clothing should be loose, and bed clothing should be lightweight.